Daskie/qc-hash/README.md

 ### I plan to do a much more thorough write up in the future, but for now, here is the performance comparison with std::unordered_set

-`qc::Set` vs `std::unordered_set` with 8 byte key, using an identity hash, compiled with MSVC (release) on x64 architecture...
+`qc::RawSet` vs `std::unordered_set` with 8 byte key, using an identity hash, compiled with MSVC (release) on x64 architecture...

 Operation | Speedup Factor
 ---|---